DETAILS

 To get there:

-- By car - From Phetchakasem Road or Borommaratchachonnani Road to the Nakhon Chaisi Intersection, go straight for about 8.5 km. to reach the Ban Phaeo Intersection.
+- By car - From Phetchakasem Road or Borommaratchachonnani Road to the nakhon Chaisi Intersection, go straight for about 8.5 km. to reach the Ban Phaeo Intersection.
 Continue for about 500 metres and take a bridge to Nakhon Pathom for 3.4 km.
 Once reaching a traffic light intersection, turn left for 200 metres and turn right for 1.9 km. then make a right turn at the traffic lights and continue for 400 metres to arrive at Sanam Chan Palace.

 - By train: take a train from the Thon Buri Railway Station (Bangkok Noi).
 There are many trains stopping at the Palace.
 For more inquiries, please call the State Railway of Thailand, Tel.
 1690, www.railway.co.th.